Yamagi/powermon/README.md

 Supported CPUs
 --------------
 All Intel CPUs starting with Sandy Bridge are supported.
-Older Intel CPUs don't expose the necessary performance counters and code for other vendors wasn't written until now.
+Older Intel CPUs and CPUs from other vendors don't expose the necessary performance counters.
+Additionall some server CPUs like those based on Haswell and Broadwell do not provide the necessary data.

 Powermon needs to know some informations about the CPU.
 Some of these informations are determined from the CPUID and several MSRs, others are